 We contractually require business partners we collect data from to follow the IBA principles and practices we adhere to.
 This includes provides users with a notice that they collect data and a link to an opt-out.

 We provide consumers with a means to opt-out of data collection.
 To opt-out, please see the “Choices” section below.

 AudienceScience does not create nor use any sensitive data segments to tailor ads on behalf of our advertiser clients.
 However, we recognize that consumers may have differing opinions regarding which data segments are sensitive.
 In order to provide transparency around potentially sensitive data segments collected and used by AudienceScience, we provide a list of all of our standard health related segments.
 In addition, we offer certain finance related segments such as Retirement Planners or Real Estate and Mortgage Shoppers.

 While we don’t consider any of the above data segments to be sensitive, we think its important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.
 And we don’t use any data segments to determine credit worthiness, for insurance underwriting or similar purposes.

-Uses of Non-Personal Information
+Uses of Non-Personally Identifiable Information